Voltage: 230V, Frequency: 50Hz

 We recommend you take adequate preventative measures to minimise your risk of exposure to these health risks.
 We strongly recommend you consult your preferred doctor for the most up-to-date health advice at least one month prior to travel.

-Usually, applications must be accompanied by a detailed itinerary for your trip and a letter from your travel agent confirming the exact details of your international flights into and out of Burma.
+Usually, applications must be accompanied by a detailed itinerary for your trip and a letter from your travel agent confirming the exact details of your international flights into and out of Myanmar.
 At the time of writing, Burmese embassies in Australia, the UK and North America advise that visa processing takes at least 14 working days.

 Safety and security

-Burma is generally a safe destination by world standards, but the usual common sense precautions apply.
+Myanmar (Burma) is generally a safe destination by world standards, but the usual common sense precautions apply.
 In recent years petty street crime in large cities has risen.
 We recommend you take taxis rather than walk at night, but make sure you negotiate the fare upfront.
 Ensure you obtain a hotel address card to show to taxi drivers.

 Throughout your stay, keep a photocopy of your passport, airline tickets and credit card numbers in a safe place separate from the originals.
 You should leave valuables in hotel safety deposit boxes wherever possible.